Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 The Enneagram can be a powerful tool in guiding your career choices.
 By understanding your intrinsic motivations and strengths, you can find a professional path that suits your personality and brings fulfillment and success.
 Remember, the Enneagram is just one piece of the puzzle - your experiences, skills, and passions also play a crucial role in your career journey.
 So, as you consider your next career move don't limit yourself, consider your whole self and what you can bring to the table.

-For more checkout <a href="/blog/enneagram/enneagram-types-working-in-teams">how each Enneagram type works in a team.</a>
+For more checkout <a style="font-weight: bold;" href="/blog/enneagram/enneagram-types-working-in-teams">how each Enneagram type works in a team.</a>

 If you found this helpful, sign up and join 9takes below ⬇️.
 Of course, you are free to decline, but there is much more to explore. 🚀